Grandma’s Quick Pickled Cucumbers – Refrigerator Pickles

 To pickle something, you must soak the vegetables in a vinegar brine.
 My brine calls for water, vinegar, sugar (optional), and salt.
 You let the cucumbers rest in the brine in the fridge until you’re ready to eat them.
 Letting them sit longer helps the flavors develop more, so an overnight soak is ideal, but they’re also okay to eat right away!

-What is the best cucumber for pickling?
+What is the best pickling cucumbers?

-You want to choose a cucumber with thicker skin, as the thick skin helps the cucumber stay crunchy.
-Stay away from the English cucumber, as its skin is too thin.
+You want to choose a cucumber with thicker skin, like Kirby cucumbers as the thick skin helps the cucumber stay crunchy.
+Stay away from the English cucumber, like Persian cucumbers, as the skin is too thin.

 Expert Tips

-• White vinegar is the traditional vinegar for this recipe and a great place to start.
+• Vinegar Options: White vinegar is the traditional vinegar for this recipe and a great place to start.
 Apple cider or rice wine vinegar are also good.

-• Want to add a little spice?
-Toss in a jalapeno cut in half (delicious!).
+• Spice It Up: Want to add a little spice?
+Toss in a jalapeño cut in half (delicious!) or add some red pepper flakes.

 More Preserving Recipes to Consider

-4.97 from 79 votes
+4.96 from 84 votes

 Quick Pickled Cucumbers – Refrigerator Pickles